Skip to main content

 ManualTracer

-Your fallback for any agent that isn’t LangGraph or the OpenAI SDK.
-You record steps explicitly.
+The fallback for any agent that isn’t LangGraph or the OpenAI SDK: you record steps explicitly.
 Source in integrations/manual.py.

 Even when a framework adapter exists, ManualTracer is useful for fallback coverage: if your agent has a code path the framework adapter doesn’t see (a direct API call, a non-LangChain tool), record those steps manually and the evaluators will score them alongside the auto-captured ones.